wix-playground/dapperdox/README.md

 The supplied example, `examples/apikey_injection/assets/templates/fragments/scripts.tmpl` demonstrates the addition of an API key (hardcoded for the benefit of this example), and injects the list of one into the explorer page.

-To run this example, Swaggerly needs to be told about the example assets directory for it to pick up the override.
+To run this example, DapperDox needs to be told about the example assets directory for it to pick up the override.
-This is achieved through the configuration parameter `-assets-dir`, passed to swaggerly when starting:
+This is achieved through the configuration parameter `-assets-dir`, passed to dapperdox when starting:
 `-assets-dir=examples/apikey_injection/assets`.

 ## Controlling authentication credential passing

-By default, Swaggerly will automatically attach the API key if supplied, to the request URL as a `key=` query parameter.
+By default, DapperDox will automatically attach the API key if supplied, to the request URL as a `key=` query parameter.
 This behaviour can be customised to satisfy the authentication requirements of your API.

 The template fragment `assets/themes/default/templates/fragments/scripts.tmpl`, which is included at the end of the common